denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 [/r/MakeupAddiction](https://www.reddit.com/r/makeupaddiction/).
 Attracting
 from several hundred to several hundred thousand subscribers, subreddits like these encourage an engaged public.
 They enforce rules, moderate discussion, and hold elections.
-They are true communities in other words, because they share a set of common values, which then govern the comportment of their constituents.
+They are true communities in that sense, because they share a set of common values, which then govern the comportment of their constituents.